The Council and its Members have a central role in several other civic duties, activities and events in the town, these are:

 The Civic Service

 The Civic Service is held between September-November each year.
-This year the Civic Service was held on Sunday 25th September 2016 in St Eustachius' Church, followed by a reception in the Town Hall.
+This year the Civic Service will be held on Sunday 24th September 2017 in St Eustachius' Church, followed by a reception in the Town Hall.

 The Civic Ball